zikula/core/src/docs/Core-2.0/Blocks.md

 ------------------

 Registering your block class as a service is optional, but can provide greater flexibility with dependencies.
-If a class simply extends `AbstractBlockController`, it is not required to register the class as a service.
-Additionally, if a class implements `BlockControllerInterface` and requires no construction arguments, registering as a service is not required.
+If a class simply extends `AbstractBlockHandler`, it is not required to register the class as a service.
+Additionally, if a class implements `BlockHandlerInterface` and requires no construction arguments, registering as a service is not required.

 If you choose to register your block as a service, you must tag your block service with the following tag: